kevinkassimo/dotfiles/README.md

 # dotfiles of Kevin Qian

 ## Why
-I started to manage and host my dotfiles inspired by some of my friend (special thanks to Colin).
+I started to manage and host my dotfiles inspired by some of my friend (special thanks to Colin [@colinxy](https://github.com/colinxy)).
 Also there are some good suggestions in http://dotfiles.github.io

-I was foolish enough not to use soft links to keep my dotfiles from some folder maybe named `~/dotfiles`, and instead directly placed `.git` at my `~` directory...
-This resulted in my writing of `dot.sh` in my `.dot` directory, along with records saved in `.dotrc` and `.dotbase`
+Unfortunately, I have to __GIVE UP__ my original `dot` utils.
+Creating a `.git` at `$HOME` directory degrades my terminal's performance seriously (as my terminal has git highlighting from Powerline)

-Anyways, I may just further exploit my `.dot/dot.sh`...
+I have also migrated my `emacs` to `spacemacs`, preferring an artificial `evil` layer on top.

 I have just started to care about these dotfiles, so the configurations are mostly lacking.